- Breathtaking flight from Kathmandu to Lukla.

 Kala Patthar - The vantage point of Everest

-Kala Patthar, which translates to "Black Rock" in Nepali and Hindi, is a prominent landmark in the Nepalese Himalayas.
-It is a small peak located on the south ridge of Pumori (7,161 meters/ 23,494 feet), a mountain in the Mahalangur range.
-Kala Patthar sits across from Mount Everest's base camp, at an altitude of approximately 5,644 meters (18,519 feet) above sea level.
-While Kala Patthar is not a particularly tall mountain, it is a popular destination for trekkers and mountaineers because it offers one of the most accessible and stunning views of Mount Everest (8,848 meters/29,029 feet), the highest mountain in the world, as well as Lhotse (8,516 meters/27,940 feet) and Nuptse (7,861 meters/25,791 feet).
-The trek to Kala Patthar is considered moderately challenging and typically takes around 12-14 days, including acclimatization time to adjust to the high altitude.
+Kala Patthar, meaning "Black Rock" in both Nepali and Hindi, is a significant landmark in the Himalayas of Nepal.
+The small peak is situated on the southern ridge of Pumori, which is a mountain in the Mahalangur range.
+Pumori stands at an impressive height of 7,161 meters (23,494 feet).
+Kala Patthar is located opposite Mount Everest's base camp, at an elevation of around 5,644 meters (18,519 feet) above sea level.
+Although Kala Patthar is not exceptionally tall, it remains a highly sought-after destination for trekkers and mountaineers due to its accessibility and breathtaking views of Mount Everest (8,848 meters/29,029 feet), the tallest mountain on Earth.
+Additionally, Kala Patthar offers stunning vistas of Lhotse (8,516 meters/27,940 feet) and Nuptse (7,861 meters/25,791 feet).
+The journey to Kala Patthar is generally regarded as moderately challenging and typically spans 12-14 days, which includes a necessary period for acclimatization to adapt to the high altitude.

 Namche Bazaar - The Gateway to Everest